Food Allergies: When Your Body Attacks Itself

 First things first: Your immune system is a complex series of reactions designed to fight off threats and keep you healthy.
-The immune response starts when scouts, of IgE antibodies sees something and recognize it as a threat.
+The immune response starts when scouts, or IgE antibodies, see something and recognize it as a threat.

-The scout then shouts “THREAT!” real loud, and that wakes up the fighter, or mast cells.
+The scouts then shout “THREAT!” real loud, and that wakes up the fighter, or mast cells.
 Those guys respond to the “attack” by releasing a bunch of chemicals like histamine.
 These chemicals perform tricks like heating up the body, giving you a runny nose, making your eyes water, building up mucus and making you cough.

 Generally, the immune system is really helpful and keeps all of us safe everyday.
 We can even teach the immune system to react to a virus with vaccines, which is pretty cool.